 Make your valuable research time count for more by subscribing to MIDIRS Reference Database.

-MIDIRS Reference Database takes the pain out of searching for research materials by scouring our database of almost 200,000 article abstracts at the click of a button.
-In an instant you can comprehensively review the midwifery landscape.
+MIDIRS Reference Database takes the stress out of searching for research materials by scouring our database of over 250,000 articles at the click of a button.

-Each search provides you with a list of bibliographic references and article abstracts that help you decide if this resource fits your needs – gone is the disappointment of discovering that promising article is completely irrelevant!
+Each search provides you with a list of bibliographic references and article abstracts that help you decide if the resource fits your needs.

-Access an archive of over 1,300 full-text original MIDIRS Midwifery Digest articles, dating back to 1991.
+Access archives of thousands original MIDIRS Midwifery Digest articles, dating back to 1991.

 Subscription Rates